oras-project/oras/docs/proposals/formatted-output.md

 ### Scripting

 Alice is a developer who wants to batch operations with ORAS in her Shell script.
-In order to automate a portion of her workflow, she would like to obtain the image digest from the JSON output objects produced by the `oras push` command and then use shell variables or utilities like [xargs](https://en.wikipedia.org/wiki/Xargs) or  to enable an ORAS command to act on the output of another command and perform further steps.
+In order to automate a portion of her workflow, she would like to obtain the image digest from the JSON output objects produced by the `oras push` command and then use shell variables or utilities like [xargs](https://en.wikipedia.org/wiki/Xargs) to enable an ORAS command to act on the output of another command and perform further steps.
 In this way, she can chain commands together.
 For example, she can use `oras attach` to attach an SBOM to the image using its image digest as a argument outputted from `oras push`.

 For example, push an artifact to a registry and generate the artifact reference in the standard output.
 Then, attach an SBOM to the artifact using the artifact reference (`$REGISTRY/$REPO@$DIGEST`) outputted from the first command.
 Finally, sign the attached SBOM with another tool against the reference of the SBOM file (`$REGISTRY/$REPO@$DIGEST`) that was obtained in the proceeding step.